antarctica/add-scripts/README.md

 To run this script:

 ```
-$ poetry run python src/add_scripts/set_dates
 ```

-For information, for each record in the release this script will:

-1. load the metadata record from OneDrive
-2. set the *publication* date to the current date and time
-3. set the *released* date to the current date and time
-4. set the metadata updated date to the current date (times are not recorded as per the ISO specification)
-5. save the metadata record back to OneDrive
+### Update dates

 #### Checking all records have unique transfer option URLs
+This script updates the released and publication dates in each record in the upcoming release.
+It also updates the metadata datestamp.

 This script checks that all records in a release have unique download URLs, to detect errors in other tasks.
+All three dates will be set to the current time.
+UTC is always used (so in the summer will appear as 1 hour behind).

 Before running this script you will need to: